Connector for SAP Business Suite - API Description Part 3 - Implementation of own processing modules

 • Z_CL_IA_IXA_OBJECT46 (SAP Basis 4.6)

-If you have not assigned the new class to the local packet $TMP, a popup will open for the transport request after you have confirmed your entry with Save.
+If you have not assigned the new class to the local $TMP package, a popup for the transport query should open after confirming by clicking on "Save".
 The new class has been created and can now be activated.
-The activation can be started via the button, for example.
+Activation is started via the button, for example.

 A selection of the objects to be activated will then open.